 If the roadmap out of lockdown doesn't change drastically and you've arrived at the destination of your choice, the last thing you want to be worrying about is that your home might be insecure – so what can you do to gain peace of mind?

 We're sharing five top tips to help keep your property safe allowing you to concentrate on relaxing during your summer getaway.

 1. Ensure everything is locked and secure

-Don’t just consider your house – your outbuildings should also feature in your holiday security checklist.
+We also advise not just to consider your house – your outbuildings should also feature in your holiday security checklist.
 And make sure any tools which burglars can use to force their way into your home are also locked away.

 Don’t leave expensive items on display – put yourself in a thief’s shoes and ask yourself if there’s anything immediately obvious which an opportunistic burglar might be able to grab.